hiblaphp/parallel/README.md

 ## Rich Data & Stateful Execution

-Hibla is not limited to scalar return values.
+Hibla Parallel is not limited to scalar return values.
 Because it uses a full serialization engine, you can pass objects into tasks, return objects from tasks, and access class state from inside parallel closures — all of it crossing the process boundary transparently.

 ### Returning Value Objects